 Of course, as we all know, taking out Roger is another ballgame altogether.

 Check back later in the week for maybe one more update.
 If not, you won’t see anything on this site for a couple of weeks because my wife and I are heading to Thailand on vacation.
+We will bring our electric two wheel scooter to travel.
 Should be an amazing trip.

 Take care and enjoy the tennis!!